-Unless English is the first language, candidates must demonstrate English language proficiency.
-RUSVM will accept the results from several secure English language tests (SELT).
-SELT tests must have been successfully completed no earlier than two years before the start date of the program for which candidates are seeking admission.
+RUSVM will accept the results from several secure English language tests (SELTs).
+SELTs must have been successfully completed no earlier than two years before the start date of the program for which candidates are seeking admission.
 RUSVM accepts the results from one certificate only: multiple certificates from two or more tests each partially meeting requirements will not be accepted.
-Each certificate received will be checked against on-line databases of scores maintained by the SELT testers (including IELTS and TOEFL).